GoogleChrome/developer.chrome.com/site/en/docs/multidevice/android/customtabs/index.md

 content and pre-render.
 This will give the maximum speed up to the page loading process, but **comes with a network and battery cost**.

-Custom Tabs is smart and knows if the user is using the phone on a metered network or if it’s a low end device and pre-rendering will have a negative effect on the overall performance of the device and won’t pre-fetch or pre-render on those scenarios.
-So, there’s no need to optimize your application for those cases.
+Custom Tabs is smart and knows if the user is using the phone on a metered network or if it's a low end device and pre-rendering will have a negative effect on the overall performance of the device and won't pre-fetch or pre-render on those scenarios.
+So, there's no need to optimize your application for those cases.

 ### Provide a fallback for when Custom Tabs is not installed